-While we would all love to sell $100-200k websites and collect some nice dough, the real sweet spot for selling websites is right around $50k or less.
+While we would all love to sell $100-200k websites and collect some nice dough, the real sweet spot for selling a website is right around $50k or less.
 Websites priced around this range or lower typically sell instantly.
 A lot less communication is required between yourself and the buyer, less due diligence is needed, and the overall process simply happens faster.

 Put your Site on Autopilot

 One of the biggest allures to buying an affiliate website or leadgen website is that they are mainly hands off.
 This is extremely attractive to an investment-oriented buyer – someone who wants to manage a portfolio of income producing websites.

 There are a few steps you can take to ensure your site is as passive as possible, and thus more attractive.